mbernste/mbernste.github.io/_posts/2023-05-09-matrix_forms.md

 Introduction
 ------------

-Analytical forms that include matrices and vectors can be challenging to interpret intuitively; however, there are certain common forms and patterns that arise across mathematical and scientific disciplines.
+Equations that include matrices and vectors can be challenging to interpret intuitively; however, there are certain forms and patterns that commonly arise.
+Understanding these subpatterns of matrix forms within equations helps to interpret the full equation.
 In this post, we will catalogue and discuss some of these matrix forms.

 1. $\boldsymbol{x}^T\boldsymbol{y}$